 - Which season you plan to travel during

 Larger families will need to plan to have more points for larger accommodations with multiple bedrooms.
 If you plan to travel during high seasons, it will also cost more in points since demand is so high.
-You can get a rough idea of how many points you’ll need every year by taking a look at DVC point charts for every resort.
-This changes year by year, but you can always buy DVC points resale for less.
+By looking at the DVC point charts for every resort, you can get a rough idea of how many points you’ll need every year.
+This changes yearly, but you can always buy DVC points resale for less.

 Looking at point charts can also help you choose your Home resort, as some don’t offer as many multi-bedroom units or cost more in points.
 For example, the Riviera Resort has three-bedroom accommodations available, and it’s the newest DVC resort, which can make it cost more in points.